These conditions of approval are issued under the

-- reduce noise impacts
+- protect waters, land and air and reduce noise impacts

-- control waste management
+- manage waste

 - manage rehabilitation and biodiversity